lucarin91/SR-seminar/slides.md

 ## FlowTap Primitive
-To avoid custom network configuration is possible to define a new primitive:
+To avoid custom network configuration it is possible to define a new primitive:
 ```
 FlowTap (SRC, DST, Flow_Syntax, Action)
 ```